 4. Browse Abandonment

-Yes, its possible!!.
-You can send automated email sequences to customers based on their browsing of products on your store.
+Yes, it’s possible!!.
+You can send automated email sequences to customers based on their browsing of products in your store.

-- Browse Abandonment #2 – In most cases we use this email send relevant product ideas to the customer they might be interested in.
-Sometime depending on the offer we also include a discount valid for a limited period of time to drive them to make a purchase decision.
+- Browse Abandonment #2 – In most cases we use this email to send relevant product ideas to the customer they might be interested in.
+Sometimes depending on the offer we also include a discount valid for a limited period to drive them to make a purchase decision.

 Post-Sale Triggers for Email Marketing Automation –

 Here you have a customer who just showcased trust in your product & brand.
 You can capitalize this moment to strengthen their trust in your brand by further emphasizing everything you stand for as a brand.